kteender/kteender.github.io/about.md

 ---
 # ABOUT

-I'm an animator and computer graphics pipeline developer.
 I create original artwork, animated films, and animation software.
 I do tech-augmented palmistry under the stage name Indigo Coiyle.
-The name is derived from the title of Douglas Hofstadter's book on identity *I Am a Strange Loop*.
 My offstage name is Katie.

 I was a previs artist and technical director on *Avatar: The Way of Water* and *Avatar: Fire and Ash*.
 Prior to that, I worked as an animation designer for the Carnegie Mellon University Robotics Institute.

 <!-- I am behind-the-curtain for <a href="https://bugmuthur.net">Bugmuthur</a>, a project comprised of animated web series <em>Bugmuthur's Story Box</em> and real-world experiences with high-tech medium Indigo Coiyle.
 If you would like to keep up with the project, you can follow Bugmuthur on <a href="https://www.instagram.com/bugmuthur/">Instagram</a>, <a href="https://www.youtube.com/@bugmuthur">YouTube</a>, and/or <a href="https://www.tiktok.com/@bugmuthur">TikTok</a>. -->

-My toolset includes Maya, Motionbuilder, the Adobe Suite, Python, TouchDesigner, HTML/CSS, and git.
+My toolset includes Maya, Motionbuilder, the Adobe Suite, Python, TouchDesigner, HTML/CSS, freehand drawing, and git.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.
-I have traditional fine art training.

 Fortune-telling has a rich history as interactive entertainment and is a valuable tool for self-reflection.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.